Quick Links

 • Visit the school's InstagramInstagram

-The Opening Worlds' team has strongly recommended that the material is taught in sequence because each part makes the next part much more understandable.
+Note: we introduced Opening Worlds in September 2023.
+The Opening Worlds' team strongly recommended for the material to be taught in sequence because each part makes the next part much more understandable.
 Numerous words that are explicitly taught and practised in Year 3 are then revisited in lessons in Years 4-6.
 If children do not have the secure knowledge of the content and vocabulary of the Year 3 curriculum this is likely to slow progress and limit enjoyment.
-All key stage 2 children, therefore, started with the Year 3 Opening Worlds curriculum in the 2023/24 academic year.
-In 2025/26, Years 5 and 6 are following the Year 5 curriculum.
+Therefore, all key stage 2 children started with the Year 3 Opening Worlds curriculum in the 2023/24 academic year.
+This means in 2025-26, Years 5 and 6 are following the Year 5 curriculum.
+Any national curriculum content gaps as a result of changing the scheme of work were identified and have been addressed through experiential visits.

 Term 1